ChampionsDev/Champions/README.md

 ====

 ##About
-Due to the absense of Heroes from Bukkit, a group of developers directed by taiwe2 got together to create the new Heroes, Legends.
+Due to the absense of Heroes from Bukkit, a group of developers assembled by taiwe2 got together to create the new Heroes, Legends.

 They are: YoshiGenius, B2OJustin, and Ranzdo.